TL;DR - Summary

 You’ll find WLANs in nearly every type of business environment – corporate offices, schools, hospitals, retail spaces, hotels, and warehouses.
 Essentially, this type of network is helpful anywhere mobility is important.

-How Does a Wireless LAN Work?
+How Does A Wireless LAN Work?

 A wireless LAN relies on a few core components: